-3. Pick the leaves from the thyme sprigs.
-Add most of them to the mushroom stalks (keep a pinch back for garnishing).
+3. Pick the leaves off the thyme sprigs.
+Add most of them to the mushroom stalks, keeping a pinch back for garnishing.

 5. Put the mushroom tops in an ovenproof dish or small roasting tin.
 Spoon half the quinoa stuffing into the mushrooms.
 Crumble over a quarter of the pack of feta (approximately 50g).
 Pop the cherry tomatoes in alongside the mushrooms.
 Bake in the oven for 20 mins till the mushrooms are golden and the tomatoes are just bursting.